Caregiver Corner: Wounded healers

 Dear Reader,

 I’m glad you had the opportunity to see the miracle of music and those with dementia.
-According to Teepa Snow, an authority on dementia, two things are happening in the brains of those with serious memory loss.
-The left side of the brain controls the L-language and the right side of the brain controls R-rhythm.
+According to Teepa Snow, an authority on dementia, two things are happening in the brain of those with serious memory loss.
+The left side of the brain is what controls the L-language and the right side of the brain controls R-rhythm.

 I became aware of the same transition you did while working as an activities director for assisted living and memory care residents.